Honors Term Awards

 Honors term students enroll in HTRM 100 (scholar) or 101 (service) for two units and may take up to three additional units of credit.
 Any courses taken will be graded and included in the student’s grade point average.
 In order to be eligible for an honors term award, a student must have completed all credit-bearing requirements for graduation.
 The proposal may include the completion of non-credit-bearing requirements to achieve honors in a major the student has already completed.
 An honors term may not be used to complete an additional major, minor, or certification.

-The Academic Performance Committee will review each proposal.
 Applications for either type of honors term consist of a narrative proposal and supporting documents.

 The narrative should include the following elements: